skills/release-based-workflow/README.md

 To set the stage for later, let's also add a bug that we'll fix as part of the release workflow in later steps.
 We've already created a `update-text-colors` branch for you so let's create and merge a pull request with this branch.

 1. Open a **new pull request** with `base: release-v1.0` and `compare: update-text-colors`
-1. Set the pull request title to `Updated game text style` and you can include a detailed pull request body, an example is below
+1. Set the pull request title to `Updated game text style`.
+You can include a detailed pull request body, an example is below:
     ```
     ## Description:
     - Updated game text color to green